General Program Questions

 Admission is competitive, and space is limited; therefore applicants are encouraged to apply as early as possible.

 Your application will not be reviewed until the entire application checklist is complete.
-Qualified applicants will be invited for a personal interview with the admissions office currently over Zoom.
+Qualified applicants will be invited for a personal interview with the admissions committee currently over Zoom.

 Someone who is not a U.S. citizen or permanent resident is recognized as an international student.
 Students who will require visa sponsorship from the university will be required to maintain full-time student status.
 For the MSHC Program, this means taking an additional class during each quarter of study with exception to the last.